 |Overall Winner||Under $1500|

 DreamCloud – Our Top Pick

-DreamCloud is one of our favorite mattresses, and we’re happy to recommend it once again for our top spot.
+DreamCloud is one of our favorite mattresses, and we’re happy to recommend it as our favorite hybrid.
 DreamCloud uses eight different layers for contouring and support.
 It has a generous trial period and warranty as a bonus.

 DreamCloud uses a cashmere blend for cover material.
 It’s super soft and breathable.
 The first two contouring layers are memory foam, one quilted and one gel infused.
 The gel infused foam wicks away heat and moisture while the quilted foam creates loft and breathability.
 Together, they make the mattress feel a lot softer than it actually is.

 Underneath is a latex layer that responds each time you move, rebounding back into shape quickly.
 It helps ease your body into the support layers.
 The final layer is individually pocketed coils sandwiched between dense support foam.
 This gives the mattress bounce and prevents your body from sinking too far into the mattress.
 Your spine stays straight, and you don’t toss and turn looking for a comfortable position.

 DreamCloud gives you a full year to try the mattress out.
 You heard us.
 A full 365 days to figure out if the bed is the right one for you.
 If you decide you don’t like it, you can return it at any time before the trial period is over.
 Be sure to give the mattress at least 30 nights to break in so your body can adjust and old pain can fade.